spatialos/UnrealGDK/SpatialGDK/Documentation/content/how-to-use-schema.md

     _Image: In the GDK toolbar in the Unreal Editor, select **Schema**_<br/>

 ### Generating schema via the command line
 You can generate schema via the command line using an Unreal commandlet.
-This method uses a full scan (see [Which method to use](#which-method-to-use)).
+This method uses a full scan (see [How to generate schema](#how-to-generate-schema)).
 It's useful as part of an automated build system.

 To generate schema via the command line, run the following command: